This customer relationship management (CRM) course will:

 Creating a Roadmap: Planning Interactions

-Perhaps it’s an email, maybe it’s a phone call, or could it surprise package in the mail?
+Perhaps it’s an email, maybe it’s a phone call, or could it be a surprise package in the mail?
 The options are essentially limitless.
 Given the breadth of choices, it’s easy to imagine how communication could become confusing, uneven, and possibly more of a hindrance than a help.

 Getting the Story Straight: Building Trust Staying on Message